 California’s geography extends between beautiful, mountainous roads; however, its geography is the reason more people get hurt driving in a California roadway than in any other state.
 The reasons for specific locations amounting to more accidents can include overcrowding, speeding, and winding roads.

 In a national research study by Value Penguin Report, based on National Highway Traffic Safety Administration (NHTSA) data, measuring the most dangerous roadways in the U.S, California appears twice in the top five list, including as number one.
 The most hazardous roadway was found to be State Road 99 in California which claims 62.3 fatal accidents every 100 miles.
 I-10, a highway that encompasses eight states where California is one of them, claims an average of 54.5 accidents every 100 miles.

 Traffic accidents on a freeway, especially the interstate, mean faster speed limits and more physical damage if involved in an accident.
 You should seek the assistance of a car accident attorney if you’re injured in an auto accident on the freeway.
-They can help you with the insurance claim process and represent you in court for injuries if necessary.
+They can help you with the insurance claim process and represent you in court if necessary.

 Overview of Freeways with the Highest Rate of Accidents in CA

 - Which California Freeways are the Most Dangerous?

 - What to do Following an Auto Accident